Brewers vs. Reds Player Props Betting Odds

 Yelich Stats

-- Yelich has seven doubles, seven home runs, 27 walks and 25 RBI (52 total hits).
-He's also swiped 13 bases.
+- Yelich has seven doubles, seven home runs, 28 walks and 25 RBI (52 total hits).
+He's also stolen 14 bases.

 Yelich Recent Games